 The ingredients commonly used in Indian cuisines include ginger, garlic, turmeric, cardamom and cumin as well as different varieties of spices.
 Rice is a staple in South Indian cuisines, and common ingredients include lentils, tamarind and curry leaves.
-Dosa (crepe-like pancake made with fermented batter) that is served with vegetable fillings, chutney and sauces is another popular dish commonly associated with South India.
+Thosai (crepe-like pancake made with fermented batter) that is served with vegetable fillings, chutney and sauces is another popular dish commonly associated with South India.

 North Indian cuisine include naan (oven-baked flatbread), samosas (triangular-shaped fried snack with savoury filling), palak paneer (vegetarian dish containing spinach, garlic and different types of spices) and aloo ghobi (vegetarian dish containing potatoes, cauliflower and different types of spices).

-In Singapore, there are a number of unique dishes which combine culinary traditions from Indian cuisines with culinary traditions from other communities.
-These include popular local Tamil Muslim dishes such as roti prata (flatbread with stretched dough and ghee), biryani (rice dish with spices) and rojak (salad dish with fruits and vegetables).
+In Singapore, there are a number of notable dishes which combine culinary traditions from Indian cuisines with culinary traditions from other communities.
+These include popular local Tamil Muslim dishes such as roti prata (flatbread with stretched dough and ghee), biryani/briyani (rice dish with spices) and rojak (salad dish with fruits and vegetables).
 The fish head curry is another example of a dish involving the fusion of culinary features from South Indian and Chinese communities in Singapore.
 The dish is believed to have been conceived by Mr M. J Gomez, who came to Singapore from Kerala, India in the 1930s.